wp-property/wp-property/readme.txt

 * Added filter which adds admin domain to the whitelist of hosts to redirect to, in case, admin and site domains are different.
 * Fixed showing values for Multi Checkbox attributes on All Properties page ( Admin Panel ) and on Front End.
 * Fixed warnings on Property saving process which prevent loading page.
+* Fixed the bug when UsabilityDynamics Admin Notices could not be dismissed.

 = 2.0.3 =
 * Added ability to set Google Maps API key on WP-Property Settings page.
 Using of Google Maps API key increases google validation limits.